GEP 101 Student Learning Outcomes

 Students will comprehend the importance of the University’s Public Affairs Mission, which includes community engagement, cultural competence, and ethical leadership.

-Objective A2: Students will be able to articulate and apply the University’s Public Affairs Mission through a critical analysis of a common reader.
+Objective A2: Students will be able to articulate and apply the University’s Public Affairs Mission through assorted activities/assignments.

 Objective B2: Students will create a collaborative group project, presentation, or participate in a service activity that illustrates the connection of the Public Affairs Mission to an academic course topic.